 The Household Component of the Medical Expenditure Panel Survey (MEPS-HC) is a

 nationally representative survey of the U.S. civilian noninstitutionalized population.

-(NHIS), which is conducted by the National Center for Health
+(NHIS), which is conducted by the National Center for Health Statistics.
+For example,

-drawn from the 2019 NHIS.
+were drawn from the 2020 NHIS.

-of health care expenditures at both the person and
+continuous and current estimates of health care expenditures at both the person and

 The chart below illustrates the timing and relationship between panels, rounds, and

 calendar years.
 For example, looking at the data collection by panel, Panel 24

 consists of nine rounds of interviews, with Rounds 1-3 providing data for 2019, Rounds

 3-5 providing data for 2020, Rounds 5-7 providing data for 2021, and Rounds 7-9

 providing data for 2022.
 Looking at the data collection by year, data for the year